 We compete with other direct selling organizations, some of which have a longer operating history, and greater visibility, name recognition and financial resources than we do.
-The leading direct selling companies in our existing markets are Amway, Avon Products, Herbalife and Mary Kay.
+The leading global direct selling companies are Amway, Avon Products, Herbalife and Mary Kay.
+We also compete with other local direct selling companies.
+For example, the leading direct selling companies in Mainland China are Perfect and Infinitus.
 We compete with these companies to attract and retain our sales force and consumers based on the strength of our product offerings, sales compensation, multiple business opportunities, management and international operations.